9 ways to survive being horseless this spring - Horse & Hound

 5. Go for lessons in a completely new discipline on a hired horse.
 The Side Saddle Association has lists of approved teachers, some of whom will teach you on their own horses.
 Or why not try your hand at polo or barrel racing?

 6. Get a subscription to Horse & Hound.
-For the same price as a set of shoes and a bag of feed, a whole week’s worth of horsey news and gossip will be yours every week.
+For the same price as a couple of bags of feed, a whole week’s worth of horsey news and gossip will be yours every week.
 With all the money you are saving not having a horse, you can definitely afford a few little comforting treats.

-7. And while we’re on the subject of comfort shopping, get yourself the breeches or boots you have been eyeing up for years.
+7. And while we’re on the subject of comfort shopping, get yourself the breeches, boots or body protector you have been eyeing up for years.
 You will look smarter when you go to ride your friend’s horse and you will be investing in your future riding.

 Continued below…